CodeStix/typed-rest-generator/README.md

 ## How it works

-1. You create a typescript file (in a shared package between your client and server) containing your routes in a _Routes_ namespace:
+1. Create a typescript file (in a shared package between your client and server) containing your routes in a _Routes_ namespace:

     ```ts
     // routes.ts